XPeng Inc. (XPEV): These Numbers Show Where NYSE:XPEV Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -36.14% loss in the last 1 month and extending the period to 3 months gives it a -39.26%, and is -4.86% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.84% over the week and 8.71% over the month.
+The stock witnessed a -26.42% loss in the last 1 month and extending the period to 3 months gives it a -21.28%, and is 25.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.13% over the week and 8.84% over the month.

 XPeng Inc. (XPEV) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for XPeng Inc. (XPEV) is a “Overweight”.
-12 analysts offering their recommendations for the stock have an average rating of 2.40, where 2 rate it as a Hold and 0 think it is a “Overweight”.
-9 of the analysts rate the stock as a “Buy”.
-1 analysts have rated the stock as a Sell or Underperform.
+Analyst recommendations provided by FactSet shows that the consensus forecast for XPeng Inc. (XPEV) is a “Buy”.
+11 analysts offering their recommendations for the stock have an average rating of 1.90, where 1 rate it as a Hold and 0 think it is a “Overweight”.
+10 of the analysts rate the stock as a “Buy”.
+0 analysts have rated the stock as a Sell or Underperform.

-XPeng Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -105.90% this year, but quarterly earnings will post 140.30% year-over-year.
+XPeng Inc. is expected to release its quarterly report on 06/02/2021 and quarterly earnings per share for the current quarter are estimated at -$0.15 with sales reaching $430.1M over the same period.The EPS is expected to shrink by -105.90% this year, but quarterly earnings will post 145.00% year-over-year.

 XPeng Inc. (XPEV) Top Institutional Holders